WORKING THE AUCTION PROCESS SO IT FAVORS YOU

 Buying real estate through the auction process, on the other hand, is a whole different ball game.
 If you do foreclosures, you really need to inspect the property or have someone do it for you.
 Online bidding usually requires an upfront deposit so that the auctioneer knows you are capable of following through with the deal.
 Then you must produce enough cash within a very short period of time to fully cover the entire cost of closing the deal.
 You buy it as is with no recourse back to the seller if the place falls apart shortly thereafter.

-The Budget Seeking result of the real estate deal is that I have a monthly mortgage payment with taxes and insurance included that is less than $600.
-And that is on a 2300 square foot house.
-The cheapest rent nowadays on a small apartment is $800 on average in the area I live in.
-You can expect a cost of 3 times that amount in a major city or nearby suburban environment.
+The Budget Seeking parameters for my latest real estate deal was to pursue a property for a permanent residence that featured a monthly mortgage payment, with taxes and insurance included, that was less than $600.
+And that was for one that had at least 1800 square feet.
+The cheapest rent on a small apartment was $1200 on average in the area I lived in before starting my quest.
+You could expect a cost of twice that amount in most major cities or in a suburban environment in the overall metropolitan area.

 Examples Of Some Auctions I Got Involved With